-Como Park Zoo & Conservatory is serving up some scrumptious garden fun for the fourth year in a row in the Chipotle Edible Garden.
+Como Park Zoo & Conservatory is serving up some scrumptious garden fun for the fifth year in a row in the Edible Garden.

-The Chipotle Edible Garden is funded by the Legacy Amendment.
+The Edible Garden is funded by the Legacy Amendment.